Hummdis/mysqlrepairall/README.md

 You may also specify options to skip certain tasks:

     Usage: mysqlrepairall [ OPTIONS ]

     [ OPTIONS ]
 	-b	,	--skip-backup
 		Skip running the backup process.
 Use only if you've performed a manual export of the database(s) yourself.

-    	-i	,	--skip-live
+	-l	,	--skip-live
-            Skip running the InnoDB repair process.
+		Skip running the live repair process.

-    	-m	,	--skip-offline
+	-o	,	--skip-offline
-            Skip running the MyISAM repair process.
+		Skip running the offline repair process.

-    	-o	,	--skip-optimize
+	-O	,	--skip-optimize
 		Skip the InnoDB optimization process.
 Useful if it seems to hang up some systems.

 	-h	,	--help
 		Display this help text.

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/.